saint-hilaire/docksible/README.md

 In case Certbot failed, for whatever reason, you can still do it manually:

-- Edit `dawn_docker_volumes/nginx_data/nginx.conf`, get rid of the lines that tell to the server to listen on port 443, and to use any SSL certificates.
+- Edit `dawn_docker_volumes/nginx_data/nginx.conf`, get rid of the line that tells the server to listen on port 443, and to use any SSL certificates.
+Also copy the block `location ~ /.well-known` to the server block for port 80.
-- Restart Nginx with `docker-compose -f docker-compose-certbot.yml restart dawn_webserver`.
+- Restart Nginx with `docker-compose -f docker-compose-certbot.yml restart dawn_webserver`
-- Verify that Nginx is running with `docker ps`.
+- Verify that Nginx is running with `docker ps`
 - Run the Certbot container with `docker-compose -f docker-compose-certbot.yml up dawn_certbot`
 - Go back into `dawn_docker_volumes/nginx_data/nginx.conf` and reenable the configurations for port 443 and the SSL certificates.
 See the file `nginx.conf.j2` in the template directory for the letsencrypt Ansible role for more info.
 - Restart Nginx one more time with the same command as before.